Zhigrana

 Zhigrana is a 2015 Nepali film written and directed by Pasang Lama.

-This was a suspense thriller movie produced by Golden Yak Entertainment.

-The movie has won two National Awards for Best Cinematography, Best Editing, and also won Best Screenplay for the NEFTA Awards in Nepal.
-This movie's debut actress is the first foreign actress (German) to star in a leading role acting and speaking in Nepali in the history of Nepali cinema.
+Zhigrana is a suspenseful thriller movie produced by Golden Yak Entertainment.
+The movie won two National Awards for Best Cinematography and Best Editing.
+It also won the NEFTA award for Best Screenplay.
+This movie's leading actress is the first foreign actress (German) to star in a leading role acting and speaking in Nepali in the history of Nepali cinema.

 Plot

 Christine Summers has been working in an NGO in Nepal for the past four years.
 Her boss assigns her to do a last mission in Ruku to collect information of the life outside of the cities, before she leaves for the United States.
 Leaving for the mission with her crew and her guide; they take shelter in a small village called Zhigrana; an area known for a killer on the loose who sacrifices humans in the name of Kaal Panchami, a mythical ghost.

 When they start to turn against each other regarding a death of a friend and with no one to trust: it is now up to Christine to figure out who the killer is.
 Is it the ghost of Kaal Panchami or is the truth even stranger than that?

 The movie starts with a news broadcaster delivering the news of a killer who kills and sacrifices people in the name of Kalpanchami.
 In the next scene we see Christine getting a phone call from her abusive dad who wants to meet with her in order to save their relationship which Christine rejects.
 Christine gets tensed which causes her to get a sharp headache and holds her head and eventually hangs up the call.
 Next morning she heads to work where in her on field work she deals with an abusive alcoholic father who beat up his daughter.
 Christine loses her calm and lashes out on the man and is separated by rest of her crew.
 The following day Christine's boss tells the crew to travel to Ruku to cover the rural lifestyle which will be Christine's final mission with the crew so the boss throws a small party as a farewell.
 There we see Christine and her crew consisting of Shreya, Maya and her boyfriend Roger, Smriti and B.K. their boss introduces them to an alleged Murderer Ram as their guide to which the crew are very skeptic.